 Savvy managers, on the other hand, use technology to improve the customer experience.

-The key to doing this is to make sure the customer stays at the center of everything your service desk does.
+The key to doing this is to make sure the customer stays at the center of everything your call center services desk does.
 Below are 7 rules to help you do that:

 Build rapport with customers